-Last but not least, to conclude our blog series, we’ll delve into Server (Domain & Hosting) Migration.
+Last but not least, to conclude our blog series, we’ll delve into Server (Domain and hosting) Migration.
 Since we already scoped Technology Migration and Database Migration as key elements of the backend migration process, it only makes sense to finalize with server migration.

 Generally speaking, migrating your website from one host to another might be easier when compared to the other migration types we discussed previously.
 In practice, it can be likened to giving a new address to your website.
 The rest of this article will explain the key facets and the best practices related to this migration vertical in great detail.
 So, without further ado, let’s jump in!